M1m1c/CardGame_DesignPatterns/README.md

 The card stat scriptable objects where the actions for each card are set can be found in any subfolder under `Assets/ScriptableObjects/CardStats`.

 ### Singleton
+The singleton pattern is used once in the game and that is for the `GameMaster.cs` there can only be one game master in the game.
+The script can be found in the folder `Assets/Scripts`.
+At the top of the class the static variable "Instance" of type game master is declared, it is then set in the Awake() method.